• Skip to main content

 • First prepare the poaching liquid by combining water (and perhaps part beer) with lemon slices, kosher salt, cayenne pepper and bay leaves in a stock pot (exact measurements are listed in the Recipe Card).

-• Once the poaching liquid reaches a rolling boil over high heat turn off the heat and add the shrimp.
-After about 3 to 3 ½ minutes or when the shrimp have just cooked though remove them to an ice bath to interrupt the cooking process and cool down.
+• Once the poaching liquid reaches a rolling boil over high heat, add the shrimp, then turn off the heat.
+After about 3 to 3 ½ minutes, or when the shrimp have just cooked through, remove them to an ice bath to interrupt the cooking process and cool down.
+Alternatively, place them onto a baking sheet and allow them to cool down.

 • Finally, peel the shrimp and either refrigerate them for later use or immediately toss them in remoulade sauce.